Harford Moor is a beautiful area of moorland near Ivybridge, Devon. It’s part of Dartmoor National Park.

 • Take all rubbish home.

-• Bury faeces and used toilet paper under at least 15 cm (6 in.) of turf (you will need to take a trowel with you).
+• Bury faeces and used toilet paper under at least 15 cm (6 in.) of turf (you will need to take a trowel with you); or bag it and carry it out (as you would for a dog).

 • Keep peaceful and do not disturb wildlife.